How is the Contaminated Sites Ordinance structured and what provisions does it contain? How is a contaminated site defined?

 - Section 7 (art.
 21 - 28) covers the final provisions.

-- Annexes: contain values for assessing the impacts on water and air and the requisite procedures for carrying out such assessments.
+- Annexes: contain values for assessing the impacts on water, soil and air and the requisite procedures for carrying out such assessments.

 Two important definitions with a difference